 Two weeks ago, I appeared on the TODAY show to talk about dealing with uncertainty during times of change.
-Click the video above to watch and read on, for my tips on how to deal with it.

 As humans, we love to control EVERYTHING.
 We will do almost anything to avoid feeling uncertain — but sometimes, it’s just unavoidable.